omgnetwork/plasma-contracts/plasma_framework/docs/integration-docs/integration-doc.md

 ### Parameters

 #### inputTx (bytes)
-Transaction that created input shared by in-flight transaction and its competitor.
+RLP encoded transaction that created the input shared by in-flight transaction and its competitor.

 #### inFlightTx (bytes)
 RLP encoded in-flight transaction.